New surgical technique has many benefits

 One of the most significant advances in hand and wrist surgery has been the advent of wide-awake surgery, according to hand, wrist and elbow specialist Dr. Matthew Cantlon, at ONS-Orthopaedic & Neurosurgery Specialists.

 Wide-awake surgery allows patients to be completely awake during surgery by using only local anesthesia and eliminating the need for sedation or a general anesthetic.
-While it may sound gruesome to be fully conscious when you go under a surgeon’s knife, the benefits to patients are many, said Dr. Cantlon.
+While it may sound unthinkable to be fully conscious when you go under a surgeon’s knife, the benefits to patients are many, said Dr. Cantlon.
 “This technique improves surgical outcomes and the patient experience because it eliminates the need for traditional pre-operative testing, and fasting on the day of surgery.
 Patients are able to stay alert and interact with their surgeon about the procedure and post-operative plan without the residual grogginess associated with sedation,” he said.

 What is Wide-Awake Surgery?

 In the past, patients undergoing hand and wrist surgery would have a tourniquet applied around the upper arm and inflated during surgery to keep blood out of the surgical area.
 In most cases, patients would require sedation or general anesthesia to tolerate the pain caused by the tourniquet.
 In wide-awake surgery, the only medication administered to the patient is a local anesthetic mixed with epinephrine that is injected in the surgical site.
 The way it is injected, in combination with the epinephrine, allows for a bloodless operative field.
 This eliminates the need for a painful tourniquet and the sedation needed to endure the discomfort.